 My name is Emma.
 For 6 years now I've looked after 22acres of enchanted land on the beautiful Blackdown Hills.
 I'm gently evolving the land in to an off-grid Nature Based Healing Retreat.
 Pre-covid....I teach basket making, host regular volunteer days for local people and have a passion for wild food foraging which I also teach on workshops - I encourage wild foods to be included in the diet daily to help keep our connection with the land and our minds and bodies balanced.

-I'd really like your help!...working on the land and with the computer side of things....I am looking for genuine, hard working, motivated, honest, English speaking, happy, fun and inspired individuals to assist me.
-You will need to be ok working on your own as well as working with me and others.
+I'd really like your help!...helping on the land and with the computer side of things....I am looking for genuine, motivated, honest, English speaking, happy, fun and inspired individual to assist me.
+You will need to be ok doing doing tasks on your own as well as helping with me and others.

-I eat a vegetarian diet, almost vegan, and eat well...mostly organic.
+I eat an almost vegan diet, and eat well...mostly organic.
 We share cooking and keeping our home tidy with things like washing up and hoovering (this is in addition to your 25 working hours).

 There are stunning footpaths to explore locally.
 The seaside is near and it is worth exploring some of the historic Jurassic coast.

 Please only get in touch if you are serious about staying (I've had a few people cancel at the last minute which has caused me a few set-backs).

 That's about it for now.
 If you are interested do get in touch.
 I look forward to hearing from you!
 Blessings :-) Emma

 Help with Eco Projects